-“I think if we can build the political consensus quickly and enact those reforms, that will be a bold political move and could be very helpful in time like this in creating the perception that India will grow going forward, even if we can’t provide relief to the extent other countries can,” Rajan said in a live session on LinkedIn.
+“I think if we can build the political concensus quickly and enact those reforms, that will be a bold political move and could be very helpful in time like this in creating the perception that India will grow going forward, even if we can’t provide relief to the extent other countries can,” Rajan said in a live session on LinkedIn.

 “We had lockdowns in Europe, which seemed to have worked.
 But, there are some fresh outbreaks, for example in Spain.
-But also, countries like India and the United States have not succeeded in containing the spread of the virus and now it is actually increasing in India, rather than decreasing.
-These are reasons for concern because the longer the virus lasts, the more damage is done to the economy,” he said.
+But also, countries like India and United States have not succeeded in containing the spread of the virus and now it is actually increasing in India, rather than decreasing.
+These are reasons for concern, because longer the virus lasts, the more damage is done to the economy,” he said.

 Rajan noted that several emerging countries were facing lost decades of growth and to avoid being in that group, India will need to take “strong,” “clever” and “sustained” actions.

-Given the various relief measures India has announced so far, the fiscal deficit touched Rs 4.66 lakh crore or 58.6 per cent of the budget estimate in just the first two months of the current financial year and as per various estimates, it is expected to balloon to around 7.6 to 7.9 per cent in the year ending March 2021.
+Given the various relief measures India has announced so far, the fiscal deficit touched Rs 4.66 lakh crore or 58.6 per cent of the budget estimate in just the first two months of the current financial year and as per various estimates, it is expected to balloon to around 7.6 per cent to 7.9 per cent in the year ending March 2021.

 Rajan said that the only way that emerging markets like India will get fiscal room to spend is by creating a stronger sense that they can bring the fiscal deficit under control over the medium term.